jtsalisbury/adminme_site/README.md

 # adminme_site
 A website built to be used with AdminMe, a Garry's Mod administrative addon.
+Note: A work in progress!

 This site uses the publically available LuminoAdmin bootstrap template and the PHP SteamAuth plugin.